ArturVasilov/SQLite/README.md

 ### Observing changes

-Observing changes in database is a great way for comunication between your UI classes and network layer.
+Observing changes in database is a great way for communication between your UI classes and network layer.
 This library provides flexible implementation of this pattern.

 Get notified when table changed:
 ```java